 There are also private investigators and private companies that you can pay to do the searching for you.
 If you have little to no information about the subjects of the divorce, these companies can tap into resources to help fill in the blanks.
 The fees will be much higher than other methods, but if you have no option of finding the paperwork, it might make sense to go that route.
 Complicated cases are a good match for this option.

-What Information Can You Find in Divorce Records?
+What Information Is Public In Divorce Records?

 A lot of information may be gleaned from divorce records.
 If you are curious about someone and want to know more, a divorce decree may answer your questions.
 Some of the information contained in divorce records is: